ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

             jsdom_cleanup();
         });

-After each test, clean up the jsdom and sinon sandboxes that we set up in beforeEach().
+After each test, clean up the dom and the Sinon sandbox that were created in beforeEach().

         it("should load", function() {
             expect(true).to.be.true;